-You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights if you feel we have violated your rights. www.hhs.gov/ocr/privacy/hipaa/ complaints/
+You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights if you feel we have violated your rights.
+To do so, visit www.hhs.gov/ocr/privacy/hipaa/complaints/

-Should you wish to contact the Privacy Officer, you may do so at the address and telephone number below.
+Should you wish to contact the Compliance Officer, you may do so at the address and telephone number below.

 15 Engle St, Suite 204 Englewood, NJ 07631